Concordium/concordium.github.io/source/mainnet/net/guides/company-identities.rst

 .. dropdown:: Format of the key files

    Both initial account keys and subsequent account keys are stored in JSON files.
 The unencrypted data is a JSON record with a number of fields.
+This is the same format as exported by the other Concordium wallets (except Desktop Wallet).
 For sending transactions the fields that are relevant are:

    - ``accountKeys`` contains the account keys.
 It has the following format: